jkupcho/pagila/README.md

 ## Other stuff

-Items built into the image should be placed in the `include` directory with the path after `include` being the absolute path within the image.
+Files built into the image should be placed in the `include` directory with the path after `include` being the absolute path within the image.

-For example, given `include/etc/some/path/` the convention would be to add these images as follows:
+For example, given `include/etc/some/path/some.file` the convention would be to add these images as follows:

 ```
-ADD include/etc/some/path/ /etc/some/path/
+ADD include/etc/some/path/some.file /etc/some/path/some.file
 ```

 [1]: https://github.com/devrimgunduz/pagila